 5. Feux follets (Allegretto)

-In stark contrast, Kholodenko played the ghost-like flickering of will-o’-the-wisp—spook-lights—at almost frightening speed: the agogics were deliberately unstable, the articulation not fragmented or lost in details, but entirely devoted to expressive “sound painting”.
+In stark contrast, Kholodenko played the ghost-like flickering of will-o’-the-wisp (spook-lights) at almost frightening speed.
+The agogics were deliberately unstable, the articulation not fragmented or lost in details.
+Rather, they were entirely devoted to expressive “sound painting”.

 Liszt: Mephisto Waltz No.1, S.514

 The Mephisto Waltz No.1, S.514 by the same composer is a pièce de résistance for many keyboard virtuosos!
 I have discussed performances of this piece in two concert reviews, one on 2015-11-27 (Denis Matsuev), and a second one on 2015-12-22 (Alexander Malofeev).

 Kholodenko’s performance of the Mephisto-Waltz No.1 is one of the fastest that I have encountered (Matsuev may have matched this one in the tempo).
 As the title suggests, the music sounded diabolic, intricate: explosive, impulsive.
 Intermittently it was also very pictorial, eloquent in the dialog-like segments.
 Liszt’s music almost drowns the listener in an accelerating sequence of drastic changes of atmosphere, of mood, of tempo.
 It builds up to an over-excited climax, when the entire scenery appears to plunge into the Orcus.
 After a short, dreamy interval, the piece concludes with a dramatic, but very short, almost abrupt stretto ending.

 Alexander Scriabin (1872 – 1915) wrote ten piano sonatas.
 Sonata No.4 in F♯ major, op.30 from 1903 is the last one with a key assignment, indicating a tonal composition.
 The sonata features two movements, following each other attacca, i.e., without interruption: